 At the very least, this means that the current celebration of reparative reading as a form of intimacy, if not love of and for the object of study, must be understood – against its burgeoning reputation – as making rather significant demands on the object, not against the authority and security of the critic but on her behalf (Wiegman 2014: 17-18 emphasis added).

 For Wiegman asks, what might it mean “to confer love on an object as a tactical strategy in rescuing one’s self from condemnation” (Wiegman 2014: 12)?
 Indeed, such a new materialism with a refocused interest upon the object of study, yet which is implicitly based upon a paradoxical deferral of the self, may be appreciated as one that actually seeks to repair the self through a renewed focus upon the object, projecting, coercing, forcing love upon the object as a repair of the self.
+In my opinion, this has the propensity to read as yet another form of projection and transferal, yet with a dangerous dose of denial that renders the critic relatively unmarked, yet again.

 When it comes to the matter of the critic’s investment in herself, then, the widely heralded distinction between paranoid and reparative reading is not one, as both practices are engaged in producing, confirming, and sustaining critical practice as a necessary agency, no matter the different object relations and analytic itineraries that govern each.
 In this broader context, the defining characteristic of queer feminist criticism – its heralded refusal of the critic’s authority in the name of an interpretative practice born in an ethical embrace of the object’s need – may be important for what it most shares with paranoid reading: an emphatic and instead empathetic attachment to interpretation as a self and world enhancing necessity (Wiegman 2014: 18-19 emphasis in original).